coatsy/coding-workshop/maze/maze2.md

 ![The BallToStart My Block](./images/add-controls4.png)

+> ### Aside
-Other programming languages call this type of block `functions` or `methods` and they're useful for a couple of reasons.
+>Other programming languages call these types of block `functions` or `methods` and they're useful for a couple of reasons.
+>
+>Firstly, they allow you to get a bunch of code out of the way so things are easier to read.
+>

-Firstly, they allow you to get a bunch of code out of the way so things are easier to read.
-Secondly, and probably more importantly, they allow you to define functionality that is used more than once, so rather than having to copy code or repeat it somehow, you can just call the MyBlock from wherever that bit of work needs to be done.
+> Secondly, and probably more importantly, they allow you to define functionality that is used more than once, so rather than having to copy code or repeat it somehow, you can just call the MyBlock from wherever that bit of work needs to be done.
 Have a look and see if you can find somewhere else in the code where the `BallToStart` block is used.

 ### Creating a My Block